jacques-gasselin/multiplay/DESIGN.md

  Name       | Range    | Description
 ------------|----------|-----------------
- Boolean    |  [0, 1]  | 0=False, !0=True
+ Boolean    |  [0, 1]  | 0=False, 1=True
- String     |  char[]  | A variable length array of unicode characters.
+ String     |  char[]  | A variable length array of utf8 characters.
  Data       |  byte[]  | A variable length array of bytes.
- UUID       |  Base16  | 128bit UUID, represented as 32 hexadecimals in URLs, or 8 bytes when connected via a socket List<UUID> |   N/A    | A comma separated list of UUIDs.
+ UUID       |  Base16  | 128bit UUID, represented as 32 hexadecimals in URLs, or 16 bytes when connected via a socket List<UUID> |   N/A    | A comma separated list of UUIDs.
- IPAddress  |  IPv6    | 128bit unsigned number, as 32 hexadecimals grouped in to 4 digits separated by colons, or 8 bytes when connected via a socket
+ IPAddress  |  IPv6    | 128bit unsigned number, as 32 hexadecimals grouped in to 4 digits separated by colons, or 16 bytes when connected via a socket
  Port       | [0,2^32] | A port number to combine with an IPAddress for a socket connection [Client-Server types]